Raimel Tapia Preview, Player Props: Rays vs. Red Sox

 Raimel Tapia At The Plate

-- Tapia is hitting .230 with four doubles, a triple, three home runs and 15 walks.
+- Tapia is batting .225 with four doubles, a triple, three home runs and 16 walks.

+- In 47.3% of his 55 games this season, Tapia has picked up at least one hit.
+He's also had five multi-hit games.

-- In 5.6% of his games this year, he has hit a home run, and 1.9% of his trips to the dish.
+- Looking at the 55 games he has played this year, he's went deep in three of them (5.5%), and in 1.9% of his trips to the dish.

-- Tapia has driven in a run in 11 games this season (20.4%), including two games with multiple runs batted in.
+- Tapia has driven in a run in 11 games this year (20.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.